Get all the latest data for Lisbon

 What are the exact steps to buy property in Lisbon right now?

-You do not need to be physically present in Lisbon to complete the purchase, because most foreign buyers use a notarized power of attorney that allows a lawyer to sign documents on their behalf.
+You do not always need to be physically present in Lisbon, because a properly drafted power of attorney can allow a lawyer or representative to sign for you.

 We have a document entirely dedicated to the whole buying process our pack about properties in Lisbon.